Xilinx/VMC_Help/AIE/Mixer_Stream/README.md

 #### Initial Phase Offset
 Specifies the initial phase offset.
 The default value is 0.

-#### Number of cascade stages
-This determines the number of kernels the Mixer will be divided over in series to improve throughput.

-# Examples
+## Examples
-This example compares AI Engine Mixer Stream block in Vitis Model Composer with the Simulink mixer block
+This example compares AI Engine Mixer Stream block in Vitis Model Composer with the Simulink mixer block.

 ![](./Images/Mixer_Stream_Ex1.png)